-Winston retreated still further so that he was now standing in the middle of the living room in, as he now realised, must be a very defensive position.
+Winston retreated still further so that he was now standing in the middle of the living room in, as he now realised, must be a very defensive posture.
 He made an effort to pull himself together.
 “The spanner,” he said.
-“I think it might be…” He had no idea where it might be.
+“I think it might be…” He had no idea where the spanner might be.
 He felt his mind fog over again.

 Parsons came towards him and rested his hand lightly on Winston’s shoulder.
 Social physical contact, outlawed during the Plague, was another thing that had never been revived.
 Suddenly, Winston felt his mind return back to 2020.
 The current reality seemed no more than a rapidly fading dream.

 At the same time, Parsons flashed him a wink, of just the kind that he had earlier done on the stairs.
 Winston felt a deep sense of completeness, could sense a vibrant and diverse life swimming in his mind.
 He focussed his gaze and found that Parsons had moved across the room and was studying the pages of his journal.
 From time to time he nodded to himself.
 On reading the last paragraph, he turned to face Winston, his eyes shining.

 “Well, old man,” he said slowly.
 “Now, then…” Winston’s heart leaped.

 There was a blur of noise behind him and the last thing he felt was the agonising pain in his left elbow.